tffdev/Leafgem/README.md

 ## Description

-Leafgem is the beginning of a 2D open source game engine where
+Leafgem is the beginning of a 2D open source game engine written in Crystal.

 ## Run the demo project!